München Hauptbahnhof: Current

 A Transrapid route to Munich Airport was planned and to be operational in 2011.
 However, the original cost estimate of €1.85 billion was revised to €3.2 billion due to the increased price for steel and other materials.
 The cost escalation caused the project to be cancelled in 2007.

+In the early 2000s, Deutsche Bahn planned to build a new tunnel under existing platforms 15-22 for alleviating congestion on the long-distance lines and cutting travel times for ICE to Ostbahnhof.
+The project was called München 21, in a similar manner to the Stuttgart 21 project.
+It was put on hold.

 From 2013 to 2015, the mezzanine level linking the Hauptbahnhof to the current S-Bahn and U-Bahn stations and pedestrian pathways to the streets and aboveground tram platforms was extensively renovated to give the bright and airy feeling, to comply with new EU regulations on fire protection measures and escape routes, and to increase the number of stores and restaurants.

 The current Hauptbahnhof consists of several buildings that were constructed at various times without any common design or physical cohesion between them.
 This causes lot of maintenance headaches and difficulties in navigating from one area to another for passengers and employees.
-The various buildings have their own façades that don't harmonise with each other; the larger building resembles some East German Plattenbau architecture.
+The various buildings have their own façades that do not harmonise with each other; the larger building resembles some East German Plattenbau architecture.
 Some areas radiate a quite gloomy and unwelcoming atmosphere.
 The current layout has all platforms connecting to the main concourse in the east, making the transfers from one train to other lengthy and inconvenient.
 The passengers boarding and disembarking the trains at either Holzkirchner or Starnberger must walk even longer way through the often crowded platforms 11 and 26 respectively.